Charles D. Gaither

-Biography
+Early life

-Gaither was born on November 27, 1860, in Howard County, Maryland, on a farm two miles south of Ellicott City.
+Charles D. Gaither was born on November 27 (or 20), 1860, in Howard County, Maryland, to Rebecca Hanson (née Dorsey) and George Riggs Gaither.
+He was born on the family's Oakland Manor 1800 acre farm two miles south of Ellicott City.
 His father was an officer who served the Confederate States of America during the American Civil War and the U.S. afterward.
 When he was a young man, Maryland saw some riots serious enough that the Fifth and Sixth Infantry regiments were called in to help.
-Gaither observed their actions, and it influenced his decision making when he later served on the Baltimore police department.
+Gaither observed their actions, and it influenced his decision-making when he later served on the Baltimore police department.

+Career

-Gaither served in the Maryland Army National Guard, initially retiring in 1890 and called back into service in 1896.
-He participated in the Spanish–American War, going to Cuba and holding a command in the Ninth (colored) U.S. Volunteer Infantry.
+Gaither entered his father's regiment, the 5th Regiment of the Maryland Army National Guard, as a private.
+He was present at Camden Station during the Great Railroad Strike of 1877.
+He became colonel of the regiment in 1887 and retained that command until 1896.
+In 1888, Gaither served as a Democratic member of the Maryland House of Delegates, representing Baltimore's 2nd district.
+He initially retired in 1890, but was called back into service in 1896 as a captain.
+He participated in the Spanish–American War, initially stationed in Tampa, Florida.
+He then went to Cuba and held a command in the Ninth (colored) U.S. Volunteer Infantry.
 Catching typhoid fever, they were mustered out and returned home.
 Gaither assumed command of the Fifth Maryland Veterans Corps after he became a colonel, and upon his promotion to brigadier general in 1912, he assumed command of the First Maryland Brigade.
 That same year, Gaither was in charge of an American rifle team that won an international tournament in Buenos Aires.
-He served on the Mexican border in 1917, and he also commanded Fort McClellan for a short time.
+He served on the Mexican border in 1917, and commanded Fort McClellan for a short time.
 After commanding the 58th Infantry Brigade, Gaither retired after he discovered he had a heart murmur.

-Maryland Governor Albert Ritchie appointed Gaither as the commissioner of the Baltimore Police Department, and he served in the position from 1920 to 1937, the longest tenure of anyone holding the position.
+Maryland Governor Albert Ritchie appointed Gaither as the commissioner of the Baltimore Police Department, and he served in the position from 1920 to May 17, 1937. the longest tenure of anyone holding the position.
+He was replaced as commissioner by William P. Lawson.
 Observers commented positively on his leadership in this position.
+Following his retirement, Gaither managed his real estate interests in Baltimore and his 123 acre farm in Howard County.

-Gaither died on March 29, 1947, after several weeks in the hospital.
+Gaither died following a heart ailment on March 29, 1947, at Bon Secours Hospital in Baltimore.
+He was buried at Green Mount Cemetery.

 Personal life

-Gaither was married three times, with his first marriage ending in divorce and with his second wife dying.
+Gaither was married three times.
+He married Alice Stockton Williams, but the marriage ended in divorce.
+He then married the divorced wife of his brother John Gaither.
+His second wife died.
+He married Marie L. Towson in 1919.
 He had two daughters.